lsst-dm/dmtn-020/index.rst

 Every calendar month, each technical manager is required to support the Project Manager with a report on the activities of their group.
-This report should be generally submitted no later than the second week of the month (refer to the :ref:`sec-monthly-cycle`), but this may be moved earlier on occasion.
+This report should be generally submitted no later than tenth of the month (refer to the :ref:`sec-monthly-cycle`), but this may be moved earlier on occasion.
 You are encouraged to submit your report as early in the month as possible.

 Submit your report by editing the `template for the appropriate month`_ on Google Docs.
 You need to fill in all the sections with your name attached;
 when complete, remove your name.
-Provide a per-WBS breakdown of work over the month being reported on and plans for the upcoming month, as well as describing any recruitment activities (positions opened, interviews conducted, appointments made, etc).
+Provide a brief (one or two sentences) high level summary, a per-WBS breakdown of work over the month being reported on and plans for the upcoming month, as well as describing any recruitment activities (positions opened, interviews conducted, appointments made, etc).
 Refer to previous reports for examples of the style used (but note that they are not not always consistent).

 .. _template for the appropriate month: https://drive.google.com/drive/u/0/folders/0BxgFbTQURmr6TUJleXZaY2ZNcEE